 Single Team

-This template allows you to analyze the findings, the density and the trends of specific teams and its projects within a configurable timeframe.
+This template allows you to analyze the findings, the density, and the trends of specific teams and their projects within a configurable timeframe.

 KPIs